-To determine if early treatment is right for your child, the American Association of Orthodontists (AAO) recommends scheduling his or her first check-up no later than age 7.
-The earlier any discrepancies are caught, the better their dental health will be in the long run.
+To determine if early orthodontic treatment is right for your child, the American Association of Orthodontists (AAO) recommends scheduling his or her first check-up no later than age 7.
+The earlier discrepancies are caught, the better your child's dental health will be in the long run.

 Your child may be a candidate for early orthodontic treatment if they have:

 Children are most likely not candidates for early orthodontic treatment if they have:

 While early treatment can help prevent future orthodontic issues and improve your child’s smile, it is not always necessary.